Etterinton History, Family Crest & Coats of Arms

 Early History of the Etterinton family

-Another 269 words (19 lines of text) covering the years 110 and 1100 are included under the topic Early Etterinton History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Etterinton research.
+Another 135 words (10 lines of text) covering the years 1100 and are included under the topic Early Etterinton History in all our PDF Extended History products and printed products wherever possible.

 Etterinton Spelling Variations

-Anglo-Saxon surnames are characterized by a multitude of spelling variations.
+Until quite recently, the English language has lacked a definite system of spelling rules.
+Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
-Variations of the name Etterinton include Etherington, Ethrington, Ethlington and others.
+Variations of the name Etterinton include Etherington, Ethrington, Ethlington, Hetherington, Hetherton and many more.

 Early Notables of the Etterinton family (pre 1700)